fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 ### Code reviews – The social aspect of quality

-Code reviews are like peer review in science—only with more caffeine and fewer Latin terms.
-Another developer looks at your code and asks questions like:
+Code reviews are like peer review in science—just with more caffeine and fewer Latin terms.
+Another developer examines your code and asks questions like:

 - Are there obvious logic errors?
 - Have all requirements been implemented?
 - Are the tests sufficient?
 - Does the code follow formatting guidelines?

-A good code review is like a constructive conversation among friends—honest but not hurtful.
+A good code review is like a constructive conversation among friends—honest, but not hurtful.
 It’s about writing better code together, not tearing each other down.

 ### Refactoring – Spring cleaning for code